maneatsbible/maneatsbible.github.io/loopify/README.md

 Each loop is rendered as:
 - Circular waveform
-- Radius based on creation order
+- Radius based on length
+- Arranged in grid
 - Color per peer

 ### 10.2 Playhead